An asymptotic preserving scheme for kinetic models for chemotaxis phenomena: micro-macro decomposition and macroscopic limit

 \subsection{The macroscopic limit}

-In this subsection, the formal derivation of the macroscopic model is performed starting from the meso-macro model (\ref{ki}).
+In this subsection, the formal derivation of the macroscopic model is developed starting from the meso-macro model (\ref{ki}).
 The macroscopic model has been derived mathematically in \cite{CMB}.
-Hereafter, we will see that the formal derivation is really straightforward starting from (\ref{mM}) (compared to the equivalent formulation of (\ref{ki})), since the micro-macro model is well suited to deal with the asymptotic model in the diffusion limit.
-Indeed for small $\varepsilon$, the first equation of (\ref{mM}) by using (\ref{co}) and (\ref{M}) gives
+We will see that the formal derivation is really straightforward starting from (\ref{mM}) (compared to the equivalent formulation of (\ref{ki})), since the micro-macro model is well suited to deal with the asymptotic model in the diffusion limit.
+Indeed for small $\varepsilon$, the first equation of (\ref{mM}) by using (\ref{co}) and (\ref{M}) yields

 Inserting (\ref{IN}) into (\ref{er3}) yields the asymptotic model (coupled with the concentration equation for $S$):